Jogius/dualpanto-testing/BIS.md

 We have two coding assignment this week:
 ### #1 kinematics
+If you properly code it, IT handle follow Me handle

 1. make sure install ESP32 driver, IDE, and all python library on requirements.txt
 2. go to `dualpant-testing/firmware/haptics/BIS week7 Kinematics/firmware/src/hardware/panto.cpp`,find `TODO BIS` and write code